 Bald-faced hornets are beneficial insects because they help control many pest species.
 Control is warranted; however, if a nest is close to the ground or near an occupied structure.
 Routinely inspect the outside of your property for stinging insect nests.

 Honeybees are active pollinators, and produce honey which feeds their young in colder months.
 The honeybee is the only social insect whose colony can survive many years.

 Honeybees do sting, but they only sting once due to their barbed stinger.
 The sting can be extremely painful if the stinger is not immediately removed from the sting.
-Persons allergic to insect stings will have a more severe reaction.
+People allergic to insect stings will have a more severe reaction.

-Honey bee management should be addressed by a professional.
+Honeybee management should be addressed by a professional.
 Treatment or removal of a honeybee nest and the honey product can be very messy.
 Because honeybee colonies are so large, only a honey bee pest control professional or experienced beekeeper can safely remove a honeybee nest.

 Yellowjackets are territorial and will sting if they feel that there nest is threatened.
 They can sting repeatedly and can cause allergic reactions.
 They are extremely aggressive.

 Wear shoes in grassy areas.
 Keep trashcans covered and remove garbage frequently.
-Do not swat at yellowjackets, it will just increase the likelihood an aggressive reaction.
+Do not swat at Yellowjackets, it will just increase the likelihood an aggressive reaction.
 Avoid wearing any sweet-smelling perfumes.
 Make sure your door and window screen are in good condition.